 http://www.conservapedia.com/Egypt Egypt is a country located in north-east Africa, and is the site of one of the oldest recorded civilizations on earth.

-a green transparent form of beryl; highly valued as a gemstone
+a green transparent form of beryl

 http://www.conservapedia.com/Emerald Emeralds are one of the 4 "precious stones", a valued gemstone most often having a clear dark green color.
 The emerald is a variety of the mineral beryl which derives its color from chromium and vanadium.

-large Australian flightless bird similar to the ostrich but smaller
+a flightless bird similar to the ostrich but smaller

 http://www.conservapedia.com/Emu Emus are large flightless birds similar to small ostrichs.
 Emus are native to Australia where they eat seeds, insects, and shrubs.